 The provider had a recruitment policy and procedure to help them employ suitable staff.
 These reflected the relevant legislation.
 We looked at staff recruitment records.
-These showed the provider followed their recruitment procedure with the exception of DBS checks (or an appropriate risk assessment) or references for two recently employed members of staff.
+These showed the provider followed their recruitment procedures.
+The practice occasionally used agency staff.
+We saw that these staff were subject to essential checks and received an induction to ensure that they were familiar with the practice's procedures.